nikhilweee/nikhilweee.github.io/content/about/calendar.md

 +++
-layout = 'resume'
+layout = 'index'
 title = 'Calendar'

 +++

+# Calendar
+---
-Here's my calendar in case you want to find a time to chat.
-Feel free to [email](mailto:nikhilweee@gmail.com) me with your suggested time and I'll get back to you as soon as I can.
+In case you want to talk, feel free to [email](mailto:nikhilweee@gmail.com) me with your preferred time and I'll get back to you.

 {{<rawhtml>}}
 <div style="aspect-ratio: 1/1.414">